Diagnostic Medical Imaging

-- Applicants must demonstrate readiness for ENGL 101 and MATH 118 as determined by the College's placement tests or by successfully completing identified developmental course work.
+- Applicants must demonstrate readiness for ENGL 101 and FNMT 118 as determined by the College's placement tests or by successfully completing identified developmental course work.

 - Applicants with previous college experience must have a minimum of a 2.50 grade point average.
 The most recent previous college experience with at least 12 credits will be used for evaluation.

 - Participation in the pre-entrance Allied Health testing program.

 - Once all Program entry requirements are met, students will receive instruction arranging and completing a six to eight hour observation in a local hospital radiology department and observe routine radiography procedures.

 Clinical experience in the program includes contact with children.
 In order to participate in this experience, students must obtain a criminal records check and child abuse history clearance prior to entrance into the program.
 The College, in its admissions process, will consider information regarding criminal convictions and/or crimes of moral turpitude.

 Admission is conditional pending receipt and evaluation of a criminal background check to determine whether there is any conviction which may bar the student from taking the certifying examination of the American Registry of Radiologic Technologists (ARRT).
 Any official change or the initiation of any governmental proceeding affecting the information revealed by the required criminal or child abuse background check must be reported immediately to the curriculum coordinator of DMI.